The Good, The Bad, And the Unpriced In Market Failure

 Market failure occurs when the price mechanism - that invisible hand juggling supply, demand, and incentives - fumbles the ball.
 This means resources are not allocated in a way that maximises societal welfare.

-You’ll know it’s happening when we get:
+You’ll know market failure is happening when we get:

 • Not enough of some goods being produced or consumed